JustinDo720/Logistics-Management-System/README.md

     - Update Form with **help texts** and **fields** (Including *New Password*)
       - Handle Form Errors as well
     - Display of current contact info
-    - Need to work on File Submission
+    - Need to work on File Submission & Delete account
+      - `request.FILES` for our Form Class and `enctype="multipart/form-data"` for our Form Tag
+      - Bootstrap Modal to confirm Delete
   - Success/Error Message
     - Figure out how to use `toast` + handle `form errors`
     - Django `messages`
       - Custom tags in `settings.py`.
 Our `base.html` (which we extend on every temp) houses our toast and has a js script to show it
       - [Guide](https://stackoverflow.com/questions/67044129/django-messages-bootstrap-toast-how-to-make-it-work)
       - [JS Toast Event](https://joshkaramuth.com/blog/django-messages-toast-htmx/)
-  -
+  - Favicon
   - Product + Inventory Management
 - 02/27
   - Authentication System